Dreaming of a turtle: the wisdom of those who never hurry

 “A turtle comes to those who have grown tired of speed — and who need to remember that slow also arrives.”

-The turtle is one of the most ancient creatures on Earth.
+The turtle is the most ancient creature on Earth.
 Turtles outlived the dinosaurs.
 They have witnessed the change of entire epochs.
 Some species live two hundred years.
 In their slowness there is no weakness — there is a particular kind of wisdom: not who moves fastest, but who knows where they are going and wastes no strength along the way.

 In Hindu mythology, the turtle Kurma bears the entire universe on his shell.
 In the Chinese tradition, the turtle is a symbol of longevity, endurance, and spiritual knowledge.
 In the mythology of the indigenous peoples of North America, the Earth rests on a turtle’s back — Turtle Island.
 In Greek mythology, Hermes fashioned the first lyre from a turtle’s shell.